-It’s kind of difficult to do a morning or evening routine right now, as everyday is beginning to look at lot like all the other days of the month.
+It’s kind of difficult to do a morning or evening routine right now, as every day is beginning to look a lot like all the other days of the month.
 Instead, I thought I would share a typical self isolation routine for me.

 But here is an example of my typical working-day self isolation routine.

-8:15am: Alarm goes off, although it’s likely I’m already awake and trawling through social media or catching up on some obscure TV show while my brother and parents get through the shower.
+8:15am: My alarm goes off, although it’s likely I’m already awake and trawling through social media or catching up on some obscure TV show while my brother and parents get through the shower.

 8:25am: By now I’m in the shower, using face wash and brushing my teeth to feel clean and hygienic ahead of the working day.

 8:45am: I’m usually at my ‘desk’ by now, although by ‘desk’ I mean the dining room table.
-My brother has the spare room and my dad has a working from home office anyway, so I designated myself the dining room table.
+My brother has the spare room and my dad has to work from the home office anyway, so I designated myself the dining room table.

-Usually my mum or I will make some coffee and I’ll get to work loading up all the tabs I’ll need for the day as well as checking my work’s calendar.
+Usually my mum or I will make some coffee and I’ll get to work loading up all the tabs I’ll need for the day as well as checking my work calendar.

-9:30am: On Monday morning’s the Avon team like have to have an informal coffee and chat, to discuss our weekends and general going’s-ons.
+9:30am: On Monday mornings the team likes have to have an informal coffee and chat, to discuss our weekends and general going’s-ons.
 We chat for about half an hour before all getting to work preparing for editorial at 11am.

-11:30am: Usually al meetings are over by 11:30-12:00 so I’ll get to work on my to-do list.
-At the minute my main focus is on keeping the social media, advertising and Avon Book Festival afloat and with that comes a lot of design, emails and updates.
+11:30am: Usually all meetings are over by 11:30-12:00 so I’ll get to work on my to-do list.
+At the minute my main focus is on keeping the social media, advertising, and Avon Book Festival afloat and with that comes a lot of design, emails, and updates.

 5:00pm: Catch up with the boss about all things work and life.
 It’s nice to touch base every week to make sure we’re on track and all is well.

 5:30pm: End of the day.
-Laptop goes off and I go up to my room to either read, nap or watch some more TV.
+The laptop goes off and I go up to my room to either read, nap or watch some more TV.